Today marks the celebratory Feast of Mary Magdalene in honor of the first woman apostle also known as the Apostles' Apostle.

 The human brain is not the key to eternity.
 The answer lies beyond the physical into the realm of Infinite Mind that cannot be confined to gray matter housed in a finite skull.
 Interesting that Golgotha, the crucifixion hill was shaped like a skull.

 So, it is with us.
 We are being birthed into a higher consciousness that always has and always will be the Truth, regardless of what little thoughts our brains conjure up.
 Our identity is spiritual, not physical.
-Each adversity can become an impetus to peck a harder and faster to break free.
+Each adversity can become an impetus to peck away harder on the shell of materiality to break free from limitation.

 Angels hover near in thought bringing God's pure messages of Divine Love.
 In stillness, we can feel their peaceful, loving presence, as shown in the painting of Mary Magdalene in the desert.
 How reassuring to know that when we feel most vulnerable, alone, exiled from the world that provisions are already in place.
 God's angels abide with us.
 They are only a thought away, ready to comfort, protect and guide.